intel-gpu/intel-gpu-i915-backports/docs/README_ubuntu.md

 Please note that DKMS installation will skip if the kernel headers are not installed.

-In case of an issue with the latest kernel, please install the kernel version mentioned in version file for appropriate OS version.
+In case of any issue with the latest kernel, please install the kernel version mentioned in [version](../versions) file for the appropriate OS version.

   Ubuntu® 22.04 Desktop:
 ```